Sundance Film Festival: Growth and development

-2027: Relocation to Colorado
+2027: Festival relocation to Colorado

 In 2023, it became known that the Sundance Institute had been considering moving the festival to another city; according to Deadline, possibly already when programming director Tabitha Jackson left in June 2022.
 According to director Hernandez, the festival had been in a "period of evolution for 5 years," when the pandemic "uprooted" audience behavior.
 Its contract to host the festival in Park City will expire following the 2026 festival.
 Also, the festival is considered to have outgrown the small resort town of Park City.
-Locals consider the festival bringing in too much traffic, plus the institute's decision to cancel the 2022 festival due to Covid concerns was viewed negatively.
+Locals consider the festival bringing in too much traffic, plus the institute's decision to cancel the 2022 festival due to COVID concerns was viewed negatively.
 Initially, the aim was to announce a winning bid by the 2025 festival, but this was later pushed a month, to the end of April 2025.

-During early talks, Bentonville, Arkansas was mentioned.
+During early talks, Bentonville, Arkansas, was mentioned.
 In July 2024 it was announced the process had selected six contenders for host city starting in 2027: Atlanta, Georgia; Boulder, Colorado; Cincinnati, Ohio; Louisville, Kentucky; Santa Fe, New Mexico; and current host city Park City in a united bid with Salt Lake City.
 Out of these, three finalists were selected in September: Park City/Salt Lake City, Boulder, and Cincinnati, which Deadline characterized as "a bit of the old, a bit of the new, and a bit of WTF."

 The decision to remove cars from Main Street in January 2025 was popular with festival-goers, though whether this would be enough for Park City to retain the festival was unclear.
 At the time, Deadline considered the bid from Boulder to be the strongest contender.
 In March 2025, HB77, a proposal to ban the use of the Pride flag in state government buildings, reached Utah governor Spencer Cox, decreasing the chances of retaining the festival in Utah since it went against Sundance's expressed values of a "vibrant, inviting and inclusive festival."

 On March 27, 2025, it was announced that a ten-year deal had been reached for the festival to be held in Boulder, Colorado, beginning with the 2027 edition.
+However, despite the festival being transferred to Colorado, the Sundance Institute Labs shall remain at Sundance resort, with the Sundance Institute also maintaining a presence in Utah and keeping its Utah headquarters in Park City.